Developer Guide

 }

-getLogger().info("TeamsAPI found: team features enabled.");
+getLogger().info("TeamsAPI found.
+Team features enabled.");

 }

-// Later, in a command or listener:
+// In a command or listener:

 private void handlePlayerCommand(Player player) {